Comedy Central Productions Logo

 Comedy Central Productions Logo 2000

 The dawn of the new millennium was marked by yet another redesign of the Comedy Central Productions emblem.
-It was held by the employees of the studio Imaginary Forces.
-They modernized and enlarged three high-rise buildings and, at the same time, removed the television transmitter from the roof.
+The employees of the studio Imaginary Forces held it.
+They modernized and enlarged three high-rise buildings while also removing the television transmitter from the roof.
 The planet turned black.
 The continent and the ribbon disappeared: instead, a large white dialogue cloud appeared, which served as the basis for the inscription.

 2011 – 2018